SavAct/eosioteleport/contracts/teleporteth/README.md

 ```

 ### Configutration
+1. Replace the values of `symbol`, `name`, `decimals` and `_totalSupply` in the constructor of the `TeleportToken.sol` file
-Use truffle-config.js file to change your test net settings.
+2. Use truffle-config.js file to change your test net settings

 ### Run eth contract tests
 1. Start two consoles